evac/MachineProgrammer/README.md

 We then loop through our population and randomly mutate or mate them to create a new program for the next generation.
 Our mutating algorithm takes in a single program and randomly shuffles the order of its instructions around.
 The mating algorithm takes in two programs and cross-breed them by taking parts of one program and parts of another to create a new "offspring" program.
 And with every generation of new programs, they are sifted through and evaluated for fitness.

 ###Compiling and evaluating fitness
 Our machine programmer adds its logic to an assembly file that's initialized with the variables and a print call function to output the result.
 Then it tests the output against our expected output, crossing its bytes for success.
-If it succeeds, then it happily stops the evolution process and sends news of the success to the client-side.
+If it succeeds, then it can happily stop the evolution process and send the fruit of its success to the client.
 If it fails then, due to the unique nature of programming problems (further explained in Final Thoughts below), it skips the rest of the test cases and move on to the next experiment.

 Final Thoughts